shchilkin/activity-finder/README.md

 **📝 [Read about my thinking process and decisions →](THINKING-PROCESS.md)**

+## Features

+- **Browse Activities** - View a list of community activities with key details
+- **Activity Details** - See full information including description, location, time and more
+- **Participant Management** - Interactive signup and attendance tracking
+- **Availability Status** - Display of available spots
+- **Responsive Design** - Works on mobile and desktop devices

 ## Tech Stack

 - **[Next.js 16](https://nextjs.org/)** - React framework with App Router